 Program Name W.E.B.
-DuBois Academy

-Location Number 191

-Program Type A5 - An alternative education program that is a district-operated facility with no definable attendance boundaries that is designed to remediate academic performance, improve behavior or provide and enhanced learning experience.
-Off-site program - an alternative education program located in a separate and dedicated program facility not located within the student's

-Student Ages Served assigned school 11-13

-Grades Served Serves 6 th & 7 th in 2019-20 (300 students); will serve 6 th , 7 th , 8 th in 2020-21 (450 students)
+DuBois Academy Location Number 191 Program Type A5 - An alternative education program that is a district-operated facility with no definable attendance boundaries that is designed to remediate academic performance, improve behavior or provide an enhanced learning experience.
+Off-site program - an alternative education program located in a separate and dedicated program facility not located within the student's assigned school Student Ages Served 11-16 Grades Served Served 6 th & 7 th in 2019-20 (300 students); served 6 th , 7 th , 8 th in 2020-21 (450 students).
+Served 6 th , 7 th , 8 th , 9 th in 2021-22 (600 students).
+In 2022-23, W.E.B.
+DuBois will add a class of 10 th grade students (750 students).

 In 2018-19, W.E.B.
 DuBois Academy opened with an inaugural class of 150 sixth grade male students.
-In subsequent years, the program will grow to become a sixth through eighth grade academy serving 450 young men.
+In subsequent years, the program has grown by a grade each year, and will eventually serve grades six through twelve grade.
 The DuBois Academy is open to all male students and offers an Afrocentric curriculum and an innovative learning environment.
 This year over 90% of DuBois Academy students were males of color and approximately 80% of students qualify for free and reduced lunch.